Just-likely intersections on Hilbert modular surfaces: Abstract

 \section{Abstract}

-In this paper, we prove an intersection-theoretic result pertaining to curves in certain Hilbert modular surfaces in positive characteristic.
-Specifically, we show that given two appropriate curves $C,D$ parameterizing abelian surfaces with real multiplication, the set of points in $(x,y) \in C\times D$ with surfaces parameterized by $x$ and $y$ isogenous to each other is Zariski dense in $C\times D$, thereby proving a case of a just-likely intersection conjecture.
+In this paper, we prove an intersection-theoretic result pertaining to curves in certain Hilbert modular surfaces in positive characteristic $p$.
+Specifically, let $C,D$ be two proper curves inside a mod $p$ Hilbert modular surface associated to a real quadratic field split at $p$.
+Suppose that the curves are generically ordinary, and that at least one of them is ample.
+Then, the set of points in $(x,y) \in C\times D$ with abelian surfaces parameterized by $x$ and $y$ isogenous to each other is Zariski dense in $C\times D$, thereby proving a case of a just-likely intersection conjecture.
 We also compute the change in Faltings height under appropriate $p$-power isogenies of abelian surfaces with real multiplication over characteristic $p$ global fields.

 {\mathcal{H}}